markuszakarias/cloud-project-discordbot/README.md

 ## Deploy and run the bot yourself (payment needed for full access)
 1. Install docker for your system with the offical tutorial [docker installation](https://docs.docker.com/get-docker/)

-2. create an account on all of the following api websites
+2. Create an account on all of the following api websites
    a. https://spoonacular.com/food-api
    b. https://newsapi.org/
    c. https://openweathermap.org/api